Sorc96/brick-keeper/README.md

 - Run the Javascript in `parse_order.js` in the browser console
 - Copy the output of the Javascript from the browser console into Brick Keeper and assign it to a variable
 - Run the import with `Import.call(data)`, where `data` is the variable from previous step

+Missing colors and part types will be created automatically.